Bastardkb/bastardkb.github.io/help/bodge_wiring.md

 If you have a switch, row or column not working, the first step is to determine what happened.
 Usually, this means there is a broken trace in the PCB - this means there's a connection that broke somewhere.

-We give some examples of how to diagnose this in diagnose_broken_trace
+We give some examples of how to diagnose this in the [diagnose a broken trace][broken] page.
-// TODO fix link

 Because it's difficult to give generic examples, we will instead provide a few examples of fixes.